coastal-AI/CoastalDroneMaps/README.md

 ## About Us

-The Coastal Drone Metadata Map is the result of collaboration between the following research groups:
+The Coastal Drone Metadata Map is the result of collaboration between the following institutions:

 - **[Seagrass Ecology Group (GEAM IEO-CSIC)](https://www.ieo.es/es/)**
 - **[Center of Advanced Studies of Blanes (CEAB-CSIC)](https://www.ceab.csic.es)**